 Did you know there is a day that celebrates your love of writing?
 Yup!
-November 15 is I Love to Write Day.
-Expand your writing skills with some of our favorite multimedia writing exercises!
+This November, celebrate I Love to Write Day by expanding your writing skills with some of our favorite multimedia writing exercises!

 DJ for a Day

 Create mixtapes or playlists designed to tell a story or portray a character.
 Write a paragraph on the character or story.
 Choose ten sounds (songs, soundbytes, any audio that will serve your story or character), considering the subject matter, the tone, the order of the sounds, the transitions and even how much of the songs you want to play.
 Share with each other without explanation and use your partner’s mix or playlist as a free write prompt.
 Compare and discuss the free writes and the original paragraphs.

 For the adventurous, download a free trial version of the program dJay (http://www.algoriddim.com/djay-mac/download), and record the mix